eea/garie-plugin/README.md

     app_root: app_root: path.join(__dirname, '..'),
     config: config
 };

+garie_plugin.init(plugin_options)
 ```

-In some cases, the data for an url is retrieved with an app running inside a docker container.
+### In some cases, the data for an url is retrieved with an app running inside a docker container.
 For this we use a shell script, something like:
 ```
 #!/usr/bin/env bash
 echo "Start getting data"